 - 1. Assigning carriers to New Entrant Auditors within 120 days of the carrier entering the New Entrant Program. - 2.
 Assigning New Entrant Auditors specific geographical territories throughout the state based on the auditors home of record (for carriers required to undergo an on-site NE Safety Audit). - 3.
-Continuing the "group audit" approach to reach additional motor carriers without increasing cost.
-The anticipated number of group audits is approximately 1 per quarter for each Safety Auditor. - 4.
-Utilizing the off-site New Entrant Safety Audit process to reach multiple carriers and minimize cost. - 5.
-A retired state employee, serving as an administrative assistant, will vet carriers, assisting the Auditors with contacting and scheduling New Entrant Safety Audits. - 6.
+Utilizing the off-site New Entrant Safety Audit process to reach multiple carriers and minimize cost. - 4.
 Auditors will submit "contact records" bi-weekly indicating a non-audit resolution was completed.
-The "contact records" are entered immediately upon submission to the New Entrant Supervisor and the Retired State Employee. - 7.
+The "contact records" are entered immediately upon submission to the New Entrant Supervisor and the Retired State Employee. - 5.
 Upon completion of a New Entrant Safety Audit, Auditors will submit the Safety Audit for review within 24 hours to one of the New Entrant Supervisors and the audit will be uploaded within 36 hours.